study abroad at Oxford with IFSA

 Academics

-Academic Year and Spring Students take one primary (major) and one secondary (minor) tutorial every term.
-Fall Students arrive early and take two primary (major) tutorials.
-Academic year students have the option to also arrive early and take two primary tutorials in the fall term.
-Butler University will award students 8 U.S. semester credit hours for each primary tutorial and 4 U.S. semester credit hours for each secondary tutorial.
-No credit will be awarded for additional work undertaken even if the Oxford College approves it.
+Students will be awarded 8 U.S. semester credit hours for each primary tutorial and 4 U.S. semester credit hours for each secondary tutorial.
+No credit will be awarded for additional work undertaken even if the University of Oxford approves it.

 LMH provides a full induction schedule including an Introduction to Studying at Oxford seminar, an individual meeting with the director of visiting students, a library induction, and a welcome meeting.
 The college offer an exciting slate of social activities including visits to local places of historical importance such as Blenheim Palace and Oxford’s premier museum and gallery, the Ashmolean Museum, as well as a walking tour of Oxford, and a student buddy program to help students settle into college life.